thomotron/TokenBal/README.md

 TokenBal
 ========

-TokenBal is a thing and you need to respect that.
+TokenBal is my first bukkit plugin to run without crashing.
+(Mostly)

-It's also my first (kinda) successful Bukkit plugin.
+The goal of this plugin is to convert specially-signed paper slips into virtual currency automagically.